 The Center can help.

-Support & resources when a loved one dies.
+Support & resources when someone close dies

 Expressing feelings in a safe place is part of the healing process after a death.
 At the Center, children, teens, young adults, and adults benefit from a supportive environment where they can be with others who have experienced similar losses.
 We provide peer support groups for children ages 3-18 and their parents and caregivers; young adults ages 19-30; and bereaved parents and young widowers/partners.